PrimeAcademy/assignment-unit-1/README.md

 Now that your assignment is done, we'll use Git to post your work to GitHub.

-You can find detailed instructions on how to do this in this week's video content, or written instructions [here](extended-instructions.md#Step_5).
+You can find detailed instructions on how to do this in this week's video content, or written instructions [here](extended-instructions.md) (look for Step 5).

 ### 6 | Turning in our work through the Assignment App

 Watch the [detailed video instructions](https://vimeo.com/199694700).
-If needed, you can also reference the written instructions [here](extended-instructions.md#Step_6).
+If needed, you can also reference the written instructions [here](extended-instructions.md) (look for Step 6).

 ### 7 | Answer Slack Discussion Question
 Make sure that you answer this week's Slack discussion question (found each week in the left sidebar of the Tier 1 site) in your cohort's Slack channel!